-This multi-billion dollar live-action project may be a recent thing but Disney’s enchanted worlds have never been just a bunch of drawings on a screen; many of the locations from these timeless movies are based on actual locations that you can visit in real life.
+This multibillion-dollar live-action project may be a recent trend, but Disney’s enchanted worlds have always been more than just drawings on a screen, as many of the locations from these timeless movies are based on actual locations that you can visit in real life.

-That’s right, the silver screen isn’t your only window into these magical worlds and we’ve dug out our old VHS cassettes to pick out real life Disney destinations you can visit…
+That’s right, the silver screen isn’t your only window into these magical worlds, and we’ve dug out our old VHS cassettes to pick out the real-life Disney destinations that you can visit.

 This animated musical romantic fantasy flick from 1991 has already received the live-action treatment, with Emma Watson reprising the role of Belle alongside Downton Abbey’s Dan Stevens as the fearsome yet fragile Beast in 2017.

-‘Belle’ - the opening number – shows off an idyllic yet unnamed quaint French village with charming fountains and wooden frame buildings.
-The remake was filmed on a closed set at Surrey’s Shepperton Studios, but it quite easily could’ve shot in Colmar, which sits in the French region of Alsace and undoubtedly bore a big influence on the film’s fictional setting.
+Belle - the opening song in both versions of the movie – shows off an idyllic yet unnamed French village with charming fountains and wooden-frame buildings.
+The remake was filmed on a closed set at Surrey’s Shepperton Studios, but it was based on Colmar, which sits in the French region of Alsace and undoubtedly bore a big influence on the film’s fictional setting.

-Barely 20km from the German border, the town of Colmar packs undeniable charm with its half-timbered houses, canals and the flower-decked town centre – it’s a must-visit for anyone keen to discover the gentle Alsatian lifestyle.
+Barely 20 kilometres from the German border, the town of Colmar packs undeniable charm with its half-timbered houses, canals and the flower-decked town centre – it’s a must-visit for anyone keen to discover the gentle Alsatian lifestyle.

 Disney’s original Aladdin from 1992 was set in the fictional city of Agrabah, supposedly close to the River Jordan, but the royal palace from which Princess Jasmine flees bears an uncanny resemblance to a certain mausoleum in India.